6 of the Cheapest Countries in Africa

 Transportation: Buses around cities, although sometimes unreliable, are very cheap at only $0.30 for a one-way ticket.

-Getting there by air: You can fly to the international airport of Malawi’s capital Lilongwe; Kamuzu International Airport with a number of different airways such as Malawian Airlines, Proflight Zambia, Ethiopian Airlines and Ulendo Airlink.
+Getting there by air: You can fly to the international airport of Malawi’s capital Lilongwe; Kamuzu International Airport (LLW) with a number of different airways such as Malawian Airlines, Proflight Zambia, Ethiopian Airlines and Ulendo Airlink.

 Ethiopia: cheapest country for food